LÖVR

 Super Lightweight

-The entire engine is 1MB and runs on LuaJIT, the fastest JIT compiler round these parts.
-Projects are just folders with scripts and assets in them, organized however you want.
+The entire engine fits in a couple of MB and uses LuaJIT, a super fast Lua implementation.
+Projects are just folders with code and assets, organized however you want.

 -